FishGoddess/logit/README.en.md

 * Level-based logging, and there are four levels to use
 * Enable or disable Logger, you can disable or switch to a higher level in your production environment
+* Log file supports, and you can customer the name of your log file.
-* Log file supports, and it will split the file by duration automatically.
+* Duration rolling supports, which means it will roll to a new log file by duration automatically, such as one day one log file.

 _Check [HISTORY.md](./HISTORY.md) and [FUTURE.md](./FUTURE.md) to get more information._